syncfusion-content/asp.net-core-docs/aspnet-core/Kanban/Swimlanes.md

 ## Enable/Disable unassigned swim lane group

-You can enable and disble the unassigned swim lane group using the property `enable(kanbanswimlane-settings.kanbanunassigned-group.enable)` and the default value is `true`.
+You can enable and disable the unassigned swim lane group using the property [`enable(kanbanswimlane-settings.kanbanunassigned-group.enable)`] and the default value is `true`.

 The following code example describes the above behavior.